bevyengine/bevy/docs/debugging.md

 ## WGPU Tracing

-When a suspected wgpu error occurs, you should capture a wgpu trace so that Bevy and wgpu devs can debug using the [wgpu player tool](https://github.com/gfx-rs/wgpu/wiki/Debugging-wgpu-Applications#tracing-infrastructure).
+When a suspected wgpu error occurs, you should capture a wgpu trace so that Bevy and wgpu developers can debug using the [wgpu player tool](https://github.com/gfx-rs/wgpu/wiki/Debugging-wgpu-Applications#tracing-infrastructure).

 To capture a wgpu trace: